thtrieu/thtrieu.github.io/_posts/2016-12-10-gradflow-debut-golden-rule-matmul-and-conv2d.md

 ---
-title: Gradflow 1.
-The golden rule of backprop - a start with matmul
+title: Golden rule of backprop, gradflow through matmul and dropout
 ---

 * #table of content